Sen. Joe Manchin Says No to $2T Bill: ‘I can’t vote for it’ - NewsBreak

 Sen. Joe Manchin Says No to $2T Bill: ‘I can’t vote for it’

-WASHINGTON (AP) — Democratic Sen. Joe Manchin says he can’t back a $2 trillion social safety net bill, and his opposition seemingly deals a fatal...k2radio.com
+WASHINGTON (AP) — Democratic Sen. Joe Manchin says he can’t back a $2 trillion social safety net bill, and his opposition seemingly deals a fatal...wakeupwyo.com

-WASHINGTON (AP) — Democratic Sen. Joe Manchin says he can’t back a $2 trillion social safety net bill, and his opposition seemingly deals a fatal...k2radio.com
+WASHINGTON (AP) — Democratic Sen. Joe Manchin says he can’t back a $2 trillion social safety net bill, and his opposition seemingly deals a fatal...wakeupwyo.com

 Comments / 0